If you are struggling, my story will hopefully inspire you that change can happen.

-My thoughts led me to let down and disappoint the people I loved most and at the time I thought there was nothing I could do about it.
+My negative thoughts led me to let down and disappoint the people I loved most and at the time I thought there was nothing I could do about it.

-21 years ago, something was very wrong.
-I was feeling really ill and after days and days of ignoring numerous symptoms I ended up in hospital.
-It turned out that I had thrombosis – a rather serious condition, I can remember the moment the doctor told me that if the blood clot had made its way to my heart I could have died.
-I was shocked and confused.
-It’s weird because I remember thinking at that moment, OK, I could have died but I didn’t, I was rather matter of fact about it and didn’t get overly emotional.
+It turned out that I had thrombosis – a rather serious condition.
+I can remember the moment the doctor told me that if the blood clot had made its way to my heart I could have died.

 The hospital assured me that I was now totally okay.
 I felt I was together and dealing with it, and that I would be totally fine.